mcoGaia/dr-elephant/README.md

 * For all others compilations

-	* In compil.sh you can add or remove tests.
-		* Replcace "play_command $OPTS clean compile dist"by "play_command $OPTS clean compile test dist"
 	* _./compile.sh compile.conf_
 	* The result of the compilation is stored in $PROJECT_ROOT/dist as a zip file